 Everyone loves an underdog.
 It’s not hard to see why.
 An individual or a team that overcomes the odds with a plucky heart and determined spirit always seems to capture the imagination of the masses.
-Sports are filled with teams like this.
-Hockey may have more of these types of teams than any other sport.
+Sports are filled with teams like this, and hockey may have more than any other sport.

 Alas, the clock struck midnight for these Cinderella stories.
-Their horse drawn carriage they rode to the ball turned into a pumpkin at the wrong time.
+The horse-drawn carriage they rode to the ball turned into a pumpkin at the wrong time.
 Still, these teams and their stories won’t be forgotten.
-Here are five of those teams.

 1982 Vancouver Canucks

-Before 1982, the Vancouver Canucks were mired in mediocrity since their inception in 1970.
+Before 1982, the Vancouver Canucks had been mired in mediocrity since their inception in 1970.
 In fact, the Canucks hadn’t won a single playoff series in their first 11 years in existence.
 That all changed in the magical spring of 1982.